 If you're looking to dive in a quieter location check out Marsa Alam, and if you want to go more upmarket, check out El Gouna.
 Hurghada is still adding more hotels to its 20km beach, so parts resemble a construction site and you have to take care when choosing a hotel.
 Hurghada is very popular with Russian and German tourists.

-Hurghada is split into 3 sections.
+Hurghada is split into three sections.
 The northern end of town is El Dahhar which is where most of the budget hotels are located.
-This is the most "Egyptian" part of town, there are souqs, local restaurants and a general authentic bustle.
-Al-Sakkala is Hurghada's mid-section, it's crowded with hotels on the beach and lower-end establishments in the back.
-South of Al-Sakkala is the resort strip, filled with high-end resorts, half-finished resorts and some western-style shops.
+This is the most "Egyptian" part of town, there are souqs, local restaurants, and general authentic bustle.
+Al-Sakkala is Hurghada's midsection; it's crowded with hotels on the beach and lower-end establishments in the back.
+South of Al-Sakkala is the resort strip, filled with high-end resorts, half-finished resorts, and some Western-style shops.

 Where to Stay in Hurghada

 There are more than a hundred hotels to choose from; most people opt for a package that includes their flight and accommodation.
 The hotels listed below offer good access to the beach and water sports and get good user reviews.